About

 Advisory Board Members

 Timotheus Vermeulen.
 Vermeulen is professor in media, culture and society and coordinator of the PHD program in Media and Communication at the University of Oslo.
-He is co-founder of the now defunct webzine Notes on Metamodernism that ran from 2009-2016.
+He is also an author and philosopher and is co-founder of the now defunct webzine Notes on Metamodernism that ran from 2009-2016.
 His research interests include cultural theory, aesthetics, and the close textual analysis of film, television and contemporary art.
 He is also an author and art critic.

 Kenneth Varpe.
 Varpe is an artist and an active representative of the artist community, working to uphold what artists have built together over hundreds of years.
-He is a board member of UKS / The Young Artists´Society, Vederlangsfondet / The Artists Relieve Fund and Stavanger Kunsthall.
+He is a former board member of UKS / The Young Artists´Society, Vederlangsfondet / The Artists Relieve Fund and Stavanger Kunsthall and has an active practice as a painter.

 - and both of them are also some of the kindest people out there!